-If you all have been following our adventures for a while, you know that we struggle to pack just the basics for a camping setup.
+If you have been following our adventures for a while, you know that we struggle to pack just the basics for a camping setup.
 We typically pack everything we think we may need, plus backup.
-Since the pandemic, we have needed to do some quick overnight camping trips and it has caused us to really rethink what we NEED to camp.
+Since the pandemic, we have needed to do some quick overnight camping trips and it has caused us to really rethink what we NEED to have when we camp.
 Now don’t get me wrong, we still love to glamp, but sometimes all you need is the basics.
 Keep reading to see what we recommend for a basic setup and the things we never camp without.

-Sleeping Pad/Air Mattress – To get a good night’s rest, while camping, you’ll need a good sleeping pad.
+Sleeping Pad/Air Mattress – To get a good night’s rest while camping, you’ll need a good sleeping pad.
 Sleeping pads vary in thickness, portability, and price, but make sure whatever you purchase is comfortable.
-Don’t be afraid to go in the store and try it out.
+Don’t be afraid to go into the store and try it out.
 Now, if the price of a sleeping pad is too much, don’t hesitate to use an air mattress from home.
-When we first started camping, the air mattress was our go-to, but know that, especially in cooler weather, an air mattress will get flatten overnight, due to the air contracting.
+When we first started camping, the air mattress was our go-to, but know that, especially in cooler weather, an air mattress will flatten overnight due to the air contracting.
 Our first upgrade from our home air mattress was the Alps Mountaineering Air Bed.
 This was a little lighter and didn’t lose as much air as our home air mattress.
 Unfortunately, like all air mattresses, after a couple of years, it developed a leak, but it was still a huge upgrade from a regular air mattress.

-Sleeping Bag – A sleeping bag is your first defense against cold weather when camping, so pack a sleeping bag that is rated for the temperature you are camping in.
+Sleeping Bag – A sleeping bag is your first defense against cold weather when camping, so pack one that is rated for the temperature you are camping in.
 Our first double sleeping bag was the Teton Mammoth.
 It was thick and warm, but also big and bulky.
-Now we use a double sleep system that’s not as bulky, but also not as quite as warm.
+Now we use a double sleep system that’s not as bulky, but also not quite as warm.
 If a sleeping bag isn’t quite in your budget yet, don’t be afraid to take a couple of blankets and comforters from home to keep you warm at night.
 And of course, don’t forget your pillow.

-Lights – It gets pretty dark at night when camping, so make sure you back at least one light for your tent.
+Lights – It gets pretty dark at night when camping, so make sure you pack at least one light for your tent.
 For use outside of the tent, we recommend a headlamp to allow you the freedom to use your hands.